rishabhmthakur2/rishabhmthakur2/README.md

 # 💫 About Me:
-I'm Grad  🧑‍🎓  at UC Berkeley majoring in Software Engineering!<br>I have 4 years of professional work experience working as a Full-Stack Developer and Tech Lead.<br>I am a Blockchain Evangelist with development experience across multiple platforms and 4 years of hands-on experience.
+I'm Grad Student at UC Berkeley majoring in Software Engineering!<br>I have 4 years of professional work experience working as a Full-Stack Developer and Tech Lead.<br>I am a Blockchain Evangelist with development experience across multiple platforms and 4 years of hands-on experience.

 ## 🌐 Socials: